yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 ```

 ### Training
-The default batch size assumes your have a graphics card with 12GB video memory, e.g., GTX 1080Ti or RTX 2080Ti.
-You may reduce the batch size if you have less video memory.
+The default batch size assumes your have a GTX 1080Ti or RTX 2080Ti.

 To train the neural network on GPU 0 (specified by `-d 0`) with the default parameters, execute
 ```bash